rkrx/php-attribute-provider/README.md

 # php-attribute-provider

-A class to help working with php attributes in reflection.
+A lightweight PHP utility for simplifying the retrieval of attributes using reflection.

 ## Installation